-*Note: burnout and depression can look similar but need different approaches – there’s a comprehensive article with more information here.
+*Note: burnout and depression can look similar but need different approaches – click on the link for a comprehensive article about that looks into burnout and depression.
 Please seek professional help if you think you need it.

 Green stuff = brainfood for the grey stuff

-Getting outside into nature, or just plain old-fashioned walking always helped me with mental fatigue and ideas: spending time in nature is multi-sensory and can provide us with the inspiration and relaxation we need.
-Studies have shown that walking can help creative thought by as much as 60%.
+Getting outside into nature, or just plain old-fashioned walking, always helped me with mental fatigue and ideas.
+Spending time in nature is multi-sensory and can provide us with the inspiration and relaxation we need.
+In fact, studies have shown that walking can help creative thought by as much as 60%.

-Even if you are content, there are many other factors that influence, and can deplete, our creative resources.
+Even if you’re feeling content, there are many other factors that influence, and can deplete, our creative resources.

 I grouped my to-do list into relevant daily tasks like:

 I noticed there are clear ‘peak’ task times for me.
-Don’t ask me to generate ideas unless I’ve been up at least an hour, but if you want me to do invoicing then I can cope with that.
+Don’t ask me to generate ideas or run a brainstorm training session unless I’ve been up at least an hour, but if you want me to do invoicing then I can cope with that.